New York State

 Educational Opportunity Program (EOP) Grant

-Available to students who are legal residents of New York State who are educationally disadvantaged as indicated by their high school records and who meet the financial requirements established by the State.
-Admission to this program is coordinated by EOP, Admissions, and Financial Aid Services.
+EOP grants are available to students who are legal residents of New York State who are educationally disadvantaged as indicated by their high school records and who meet the financial requirements established by the State.
+Admission to this program is coordinated by the Office of Educational Opportunity Programs (EOP), the Admissions office, and Financial Aid Services.

 Some states have grant programs that enable a student to receive grant monies for out-of-state programs of study.
 We suggest you check with your State Education Department to determine if you qualify for aid from your state of residency.
 You may find links to your state at NASFAA State Financial Aid Programs.